thenumbernine/zeta-lua/zeta/README.txt

 	upon removing room spawns, serialize objects and store them in a session/cache file then upon adding room spawns, create the objs, then check the cache and overwrite values then double the caching system as the savegame system
+	- if an *object* leaves your neighborhood then remove it but if a *spawninfo* enters into your neighborhood (and it has no current object bound) then add it ... but items would need all their positions updated to keep alive ... or get rid of items-as-objects completely - replace with items-as-values
+	- touch triggers don't get along with room system?

 VETOED list:
 - don't use 'spawnclass' as a class shortcut to register classes that are spawned. to execute the spawn code, all the class will have to be require()'d somewhere in one spot anyways